-Recommendation: We recommend that another staff member open the mail and prepare a mail log of the checks received.
+Condition: Lack of segregation of duties over cash receipts.
+Recommendation: The Auditor recommended that another staff member open the mail and prepare a mail log of the checks received.
 Then the checks received can be given to the treasurer for deposit.
-Then at monthend, someone other than treasurer needs to reconcile the mail log to the deposits on the bank statements.
+Then at month-end, someone other than treasurer needs to reconcile the mail log to the deposits on the bank statements.
+Current Status: Condition has been resolved.